-Step 3: You can now start creating a Contract template in Google Docs.
-To start with, navigate to the menu bar at the top of the screen and click ‘File’ > “page setup” and check the orientation and make it as portrait, and leave all other options as same.
+3. Start creating a Contract template in Google Docs.
+To start with, navigate to the menu bar at the top of the screen, click ‘File’ > “page setup,” check the orientation and make it portrait, and leave all other options the same.
 You can adjust the different margins and page colors that suit your needs.
+See the below screenshot.

-Step 9: At the end of the contract template, All parties must agree with the terms and conditions and about an offer made by one party that should be accepted by the other party.
+7. At the end of the contract template, All parties must agree with the terms and conditions and about an offer made by one party that the other party should accept.
 The signature section of a contract is also called the signature block.

 We can also create a text box on the top of the line and use a script font for your ‘signature’ or leave it blank and sign after the Contract document has been printed.

 Voila!
-You can now save down the time to get a head start on your next contract template in Google Docs.
+You can now save time to get a head start on your following contract template in Google Docs.
 Never find yourself staring at a blank page again, wondering where to begin.
 Just follow the above steps to create your own contract template in Google Docs.

 I am Rajkishore, and I have over 14 years of experience in the Software Industry.
 For a long time, I have been using Google Docs, Google Drive, and Google Sheets for my document usage, and I am sharing all the tips and tricks, the challenges I have come across, and their solutions to use Google Docs for your day-to-day use.
 I hope you will learn from these practical Google Docs tutorials.
 Read more.